M-Alamgir/The-Next-Web/README.md

 ## Acknowledgments

+- Hat tip to [The Next Web](https://thenextweb.com/) for their awesome landing page.
-- Hat tip to anyone whose code was used
+- Hat tip to Microverse for their `README` template.
-- Inspiration
-- etc

 ## 📝 License